IBM-Cloud/docs/services/IoT/reference/extensions/index.md

 The historical data storage extension lets you locate and configure compatible message storage services such as [{{site.data.keyword.cloudantfull}}](../../cloudant_connector.html) or [{{site.data.keyword.messagehub_full}}](../../message_hub.html) for your IoT data.

-## Custom Device Management Packages
+## Custom device management packages
 {: #device_mgmt}

 Device management is a core feature of the {{site.data.keyword.iot_short_notm}}, however, it can be extended to develop additional functionality.
+Custom device management packages must consist of valid JSON and define at least one custom device management action.

-The device management extension allows you to install custom functions for device management.
-For more information on custom device management functions, see [device management custom extensions](../../devices/device_mgmt/custom_actions.html){: new_window}.
+For more information on custom device management functions, including an example of the required JSON format, see [device management custom extensions](../../devices/device_mgmt/custom_actions.html){: new_window}.

+### Adding a custom device management package

+Custom device management packages can be added either by using the {{site.data.keyword.iot_short_notm}} dashboard, or by using the API.

+To add a custom device management package by using the {{site.data.keyword.iot_short_notm}} dashboard:

+1. From your {{site.data.keyword.iot_short_notm}} dashboard, click **Settings** from the navigation bar.
+2. Click **Custom Device Management Packages**.
+3. Click the **Add Package** button.
+4. Select your package file and click **Open**.

+To add a custom device management package by using the API, see the [{{site.data.keyword.iot_short_notm}} API documentation](https://docs.internetofthings.ibmcloud.com/swagger/v0002.html).

 ## Blockchain
 {: #blockchain}